Inside Out 2

-Inside Out 2 is a 2024 American animated coming-of-age film produced by Pixar Animation Studios for Walt Disney Pictures.
-The sequel to Inside Out (2015), it was directed by Kelsey Mann (Note: While Mann is the final film's sole credited director, multiple anonymous ex-Pixar employees who worked on the film and were subsequently laid off in May 2024 without receiving a bonus reported that just after the end of the 2023 SAG-AFTRA strike in September 2023, Pixar CCO Pete Docter "stepped in as uncredited co-director, working heavily alongside credited director Kelsey Mann".
-This was later confirmed by Docter himself, admitting to having directed "a little bit on Inside Out 2" following an unfavorable audience preview after the end of the actors strike, and also having admitted to animating "[...]a pivotal moment" in the film when acting "[...]as an animator for a day.") in his feature film directorial debut and was produced by Mark Nielsen, from a screenplay written by Meg LeFauve and Dave Holstein, and a story conceived by Mann and LeFauve.
-Amy Poehler, Phyllis Smith, Lewis Black, Diane Lane, and Kyle MacLachlan reprise their roles from the first film, with Maya Hawke, Kensington Tallman (replacing Kaitlyn Dias for the first film), Liza Lapira (replacing Mindy Kaling for the first film), Tony Hale (replacing Bill Hader for the first film), Ayo Edebiri, Lilimar, Grace Lu, Sumayyah Nuriddin-Green, Adèle Exarchopoulos, and Paul Walter Hauser joining the cast.
-The film follows Riley’s emotions unexpectedly joined by new emotions, eager to take control of her mind.
+Inside Out 2 is a 2024 American animated coming-of-age film directed by Kelsey Mann (Note: While Mann is the final film's sole credited director, multiple anonymous ex-Pixar employees who worked on the film and were subsequently laid off in May 2024 without receiving a bonus reported that just after the end of the 2023 SAG-AFTRA strike in September 2023, Pixar CCO Pete Docter "stepped in as uncredited co-director, working heavily alongside credited director Kelsey Mann".
+This was later confirmed by Docter himself, admitting to having directed "a little bit on Inside Out 2" following an unfavorable audience preview after the end of the actors strike, and also having admitted to animating "[...]a pivotal moment" in the film when acting "[...]as an animator for a day.") and written by Meg LeFauve and Dave Holstein.
+Produced by Pixar Animation Studios for Walt Disney Pictures, it is the sequel to Inside Out (2015).
+Amy Poehler, Phyllis Smith, Lewis Black, Diane Lane, and Kyle MacLachlan reprise their roles from the first film, with Maya Hawke, Kensington Tallman (replacing Kaitlyn Dias from the first film), Liza Lapira (replacing Mindy Kaling from the first film), Tony Hale (replacing Bill Hader from the first film), Ayo Edebiri, Lilimar, Grace Lu, Sumayyah Nuriddin-Green, Adèle Exarchopoulos, and Paul Walter Hauser joining the cast.
+The film follows Riley's emotions unexpectedly joined by new emotions, eager to take control of her mind.